oakes/Nightcode/README.md

 ## Licensing

-All source files that originate from this project are dedicated to the public domain.
+All files that originate from this project are dedicated to the public domain.
 That particularly includes the files in `src/clojure/nightcode`.
 All third-party code in this project remains under their original licenses.
 I would love pull requests, and will assume that they are also dedicated to the public domain.